 What’s more, their levels of LDL (“bad”) cholesterol decreased and HDL (“good”) cholesterol increased.

-Another benefit is that it also reduces blood sugar spikes, which is important for healthy circulation.
+Another benefit is that it also prevents blood sugar spikes, which is important for healthy circulation.

-It contains vitamin E, which prevents cholesterol from oxidizing and also helps naturally thin the blood and thus, improves blood flow.
-It’s also high in potassium, which helps lower blood pressure.
+It contains vitamin E, which prevents cholesterol from oxidizing and also helps naturally thin the blood and thus, support healthy blood flow.
+It’s also high in potassium, which helps healthy blood pressure.